As Nature Made Him

 As Nature Made Him: The Boy Who Was Raised as a Girl is a biography of David Reimer, written by John Colapinto and published February 20, 2000, by Harper Perennial.
 Reimer was a Canadian man born male but raised as a girl after his penis was severely injured during a botched circumcision in infancy and John Money advised his parents to follow the optimum gender rearing model.
 Money published his research regarding Reimer as the "Joan/John case", comparing him to his twin brother.
 Reimer's identity became public with the publication of his biography.
 Half of the author's earnings from the book were forwarded to Reimer.

 Reception

-In 2001, As Nature Made Him was a finalist for the Lambda Literary Award for Nonfiction.
+In 2001, As Nature Made Him was a finalist for the Lambda Literary Award for Transgender Literature.
 The book was also a New York Times best seller.